-- 6. Section 4.389.B provides standards for infill residential development in existing subdivisions without approved stormwater management plans.
-These standards are modified for Small Sites in redevelopment zoning districts as follows: - a.
-Perimeter berms would be the last resort to ensure minimal impact on adjacent property.
-Preferred approaches on Small Sites are to use stem walls, extended footers, concrete piers, or treated wood pilings to achieve required finished floor elevations while avoiding the need for excessive fill and perimeter berms.
-See subsection 12.1.04.13. - b.
-A perimeter swale is not required to retain runoff on a Small Site. - 7.
+- 5. Small Sites shall be developed in accordance with Section 4.389.B, Div.
+9, Article 4 to ensure absolute minimal impact on adjacent property; however the use of perimeter berms is discouraged.
+Preferred approaches on Small Sites are the use stem wall foundations, extended footers, concrete piers, or treated wood pilings to achieve required finished floor elevations while avoiding the need for excessive fill and perimeter berms.
+Within Redevelopment Zoning Districts the maximum slope of fill on the lot must not exceed 10:1 for structures (H:V).
+See 12.1.04 and Figures 12-5 and 12-11 for reference. - 6.
 A Stormwater Management System may be developed to manage stormwater runoff in each CRA as a whole.